 serve, which runs a Butler stream server instance.

-run, which runs another command, instrumenting its enviornment and standard file descriptors for log streaming.
+run, which runs another command, instrumenting its environment and standard file descriptors for log streaming.

 The Butler, based on its configuration, may configure default streams.
 For example, when using the